AmirMohammedi/weather-app-js/README.md

-# Weather App (React)
+# Weather App

-This is a simple weather application built with React that allows users to search for the current weather of any city.
+This is a simple weather application built with pure JavaScript, CSS, and HTML that allows users to search for the current weather of any city.
 The app fetches real-time weather data using the [OpenWeatherMap API](https://openweathermap.org/api) and displays the city's weather details, including temperature, humidity, and wind speed.

 ## Features